There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 But what makes Oslo such a bike-friendly city?

 Norway’s capital combines nature and city life in a great way – with short distances between the city centre and the countryside.
-In only a day you will get familiar with the city.
+You can get to know the city in just one day.

-“Oslo is not particularly large compared to other big cities, so it is nice to cycle here.
+“Oslo is not particularly large compared to other big cities, so it's nice to cycle here.
 In addition, the climate is bike-friendly.
-The temperature rarely exceeds 25 degrees Celsuis,” Wold explains.
+The temperature rarely exceeds 25 degrees Celsius,” says Wold.

-“Today many of the city’s streets have separate bicycle lanes.
-Oslo as a cycling city gets better and better every year,” Wold says.
+“Many of the city’s streets have separate bicycle lanes.
+Oslo as a cycling city gets better and better every year,” says Wold.

-If you are in Oslo, don’t miss Wold’s recommendations of different routes where you can experience many of the city’s highlights.
+If you are in Oslo, don’t miss Wold’s recommended routes that give you the chance to experience many of the city’s highlights while enjoying a lovely bike ride.

-Just read up on bike safety before you go – and always use a helmet.
+Read our bike safety tips before you go – and always wear a helmet!

 You can use the same bike for up to 45 minutes, and you may then pick up another bike at the same or any other bike station.

-Here are Wold’s three tips on cycling routes you should try in Oslo.
+Here are Wold's top three bike routes you should try in the capital.

-Start/end: Kongshavn at the exit of the Alnaelva river/Frognerkilen
+Start/end: Kongshavn at the mouth of the Alnaelva river/Frognerkilen

 Distance: 9 kilometres

-Level: Easy, this route is flat and covered with asphalt
+Level: Easy, this route is flat and paved

 Start/end: Skøyen station